Have you taken the plunge and purchased a piece of property?

 Let’s say your neighbour has a massive tree in their backyard, and it’s blocking the view or the sunlight that’s on your land, therefore disrupting the view or the atmosphere of your dream house.

-RESOLUTION: First, check with your local council.
+First, check with your local council.
 Make sure that there’s no historical preservation order on that piece of nature that’s blocking your view.
-If there is, don’t touch it.
-If there’s not, then you have the right to remove that piece of nature that’s on your land - with some conditions.
+If there is, no-one can touch it.
+If there’s not, then you speak with your neighbour about removing it, or having it trimmed back.
+Hopfully they agree - but if they don't there's not much you can do.

 Remember that - you can remove the piece of the tree or bush that resides on your property.

-Oh, and one more note - the neighbours have the right to keep all of the branches that are cut down - so don't start making a grand victory bonfire with them just yet.
+Oh, and one more note - if a tree from your neighbour's land is cut down, they have the right to keep all of the branches that are cut down - so don't start making a grand victory bonfire with them just yet.

 Let’s say you’re on a piece of property with a neighbour, and you share a backyard / step / fence or some other element that may get damaged.
 What happens when those need repairs?